IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Year class.
 Individuals spawned in the same year (or spawning season, when that spans the end of one year and the beginning of the next).

 Yield.
-Total weight of fish harvested from a fishery.
+Total weight of fish harvested by a fishery.

 Yield-per-recruit analysis.
 Analysis of how growth, natural mortality, fishing mortality and fishing selectivity interact to determine the optimal size of animals to harvest; for example, it may be more economically beneficial to catch fish when they are young and plentiful, or when they are older and larger but fewer.